(Originally published in 2013.)

 Previously, senators were appointed by state legislatures, which, by design, restrained the power of the national government.
 This change gave political parties immediate and massive power, nearly all of which was consolidated in the city of Washington.

 The amendment was ratified in the name of making the national government a force for good, under the direct control of the people.
-It was true that state governments were often corrupt, but the implied idea that Washington was pristine… it was and remains a fantasy.
+It was true that state governments were often corrupt, but the implied idea that Washington was pristine… which was and remains a fantasy.
 A structure featuring small, separate pockets of corruption is far less dangerous than one featuring a single, large seat of corruption, to which oceans of money are gathered.
 As Thomas Jefferson wrote:

 It is not by the consolidation or concentration of powers, but by their distribution that good government is effected.